ArjoNagelhout/cuboid/README.md

 ## Discontinuation notice

-Due to Unity's changes to their plans and pricing, I sadly had to make the decision to discontinue the development of this app, as it has a hard dependency on the Unity game engine.
+Due to Unity's pricing changes, I made the decision to discontinue the development of this app, as rewriting it using a different 3D graphics framework or game engine would be too costly and time intensive.

 Some of the code and design decisions inside this repository might help someone develop something similar, which is why I have decided to make the source available.

 # Cuboid